musyk07/molBV/README.md

 # molBV
 This is a brief instruction showing several options for installing and running the molBV algorithm (which calculated Nugent-like scores ranging from 1-10 using 16S rRNA data sequenced from cervicovaginal samples).
-See original publication for full details, validation and connection between molBV and cervicovaignal cytokines: https://www.nature.com/articles/s41467-021-27628-3
+See original publication for full details, validation and connection between molBV, cervicovaignal cytokines and cervix pre-cancer: https://www.nature.com/articles/s41467-021-27628-3

 # molBV Package
 ## Installation